liyandong1899/nlp-TMtwitter/README.md

 The data are the tweets about an American novelist.
 The data was collected immediately after her passing.

+The .txt file shows a sample of the collected tweets.
+The attribute 'entities' 'user_mentions' includes all the mentioned users in this tweet.

 ## Warning

 Don't construct a graph with more than 20000 tweets at one time.
 This amount of data may exceed the capability of the RAM.